Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Egyp: real lo-res (need head only) + both LR’s blocks are just men, what’s the difference?
 * Egyp format: mine is better because I took an image specific for Egyp
 * Ethi: egg, the first letter in “abugida”
 * Gara: LR probably thought less than I and took a vowel-carrier w/o point.
-The ideal icon is G (H-like) with hook, and I’ll
+The ideal icon is G (H-like) with hook, and I’ll take it in new font
+* Mend: what’s better, Ki or Kee?
+(The script is also named Kikakui)

 ## America
 * Cans all: somehow decided with an umlaut